bhwong11/tomagotchigame/README.md

 5.  animate.css (css libary) - used for boucning anamation of the "Digital Pet" Image.

-6. Images from (https://pokemondb.net/) - used for "Digital Pet" image.
+6. Images from (https://pokemondb.net/) and (https://aminoapps.com/) - used for "Digital Pet" image.

 7.  normailize.css(https://cdnjs.cloudflare.com) - used for css browser compatability change